 The land was let on a grazing licence and the deceased did not own the livestock.
 However, he was responsible for their care which included checking them daily and carrying out husbandry tasks.
 He was also responsible for maintaining the land including fencing, hedging, ditching, harrowing, rolling and topping with his own equipment.

 For a successful claim for APR, there must be a functional connection between the occupation of the house and the agricultural activities carried on.
 It was decided that the deceased ran a farming business and occupied the farmhouse, on a farm, where he was an active farmer and therefore APR was allowed.

 The issue relating to BPR was whether the business carried on by the deceased consisted wholly or mainly of making or holding investments.
 Business requires the activity to be carried on with a view to making a profit or gain.
 Simply receiving rent or non-commercial hobby farming, does not meet this definition.
 In this case, the Tribunal held that the asset was a farming business being used in the deceased’s farming activities, albeit with some additional investment income received.

 It’s easy for your arrangements to move towards renting.
 If your land is rented rather than farmed at death, APR will not be due on the agricultural value of the farmhouse, the outbuildings, and potentially on the land, unless the use by the third party qualifies.

 HMRC will consider entries on Self Assessment tax returns as well as witness statements when deciding claims.

-We can help you to minimise your Inheritance Tax liabilites
+We can help you to minimise your Inheritance Tax liabilities

 This article is only a brief summary of complex and continually developing rules of Inheritance Tax reliefs.
-Please speak to our agricultural expert Helen King on email@example.com or 01295 250401 who would be delighted to review your specific circumstances and give you advice.
+Please speak to your usual Ellacotts contact or our agricultural expert Helen King on email@example.com or 01295 250401 who would be delighted to review your specific circumstances and give you advice.